temporalio/temporal/docs/architecture/workflow-update.md

 However, the "Update Completed" event is only loaded when calling mutable state's `GetUpdateOutcome()` directly.

-Because iteration of maps in Go is non-deterministic, before being sent out, Updates are sorted by the time they were admitted.
+Because maps enumeration in Go is non-deterministic, before being sent out, Updates are sorted by the time they were admitted.

 > #### TODO